Sharan-kondi/Crop-Recommendation-System/README.md

-Project Overview
+# Project Overview
 AgriCore is a comprehensive, full-stack web application designed to empower farmers with data-driven insights for improved agricultural productivity.
 The system uses a machine learning model to recommend the most suitable crops based on a farmer's location, soil type, and real-time weather conditions.
 Additionally, it provides a secure user management system for both farmers and administrators, offering features such as market price updates, crop information, and profile management.
 This project serves as a practical demonstration of how AI and web technologies can be integrated to create valuable solutions in the agriculture sector.

-🚀 Features
+# 🚀 Features
 AI-Powered Crop Recommendation: The core feature is a RandomForestClassifier model that predicts the top three most suitable crops by analyzing environmental factors like Nitrogen (N), Phosphorus (P), Potassium (K), temperature, humidity, pH, and rainfall.

-Real-time Weather & Location Data: The application fetches and displays up-to-date weather data from the OpenWeatherMap API.
+Real-time Weather & Location Data: The application fetches and displays up-to-date weather data from the OpenWeatherMap API and the Ambee Weather API.
 It uses geopy and a KNeighborsClassifier to determine the user's district based on their address.

 Secure User Management: A robust system with separate dashboards for farmers and administrators, allowing for secure registration, login, and profile management using werkzeug.security for password hashing.